 Velvety, creamy, cheesy, and worthy of only a spoon since it’s the closest utensil to a shovel.
 And here is the recipe for you!
+I got it from Panera’s website many years ago and have tweaked it to be my own after making it many, many times.

 I know I lamented back in the fall about this being the very best mac and cheese recipe out there but until today, I’ve still yet to post a quick stove top mac and cheese recipe.
 I’ve tried a couple different stove top recipes in the past year but none of them really had the “wow” factor I was looking for.

-But this one…oh this version is different.
+But the the Panera mac and cheese recipe?
+Oh this version is different.

 What I’ve felt about other versions not tasting like they were cooked enough is not an issue with this version, even though the salt, Dijon mustard, and hot sauce (oh yes!) aren’t added until right before the pasta is stirred into the sauce.